-Today is World Environment Day!
+Today is Earth Day!
 How green is your garden?
-Get down to earth with these six eco-friendly tips.
+Get down to earth with these easy eco-friendly tips.

 These days there’s new meaning to the words “green thumb”.
 Here, some ways to make your outdoor spaces a little greener this year.

 1. Sow specialty seeds